youssef-mansor/TheAgentCompany/CONTRIBUTING.md

 ```

 #### 4. Create a New Branch And Open a Pull Request
 After you finish implementation, open forked repository.
-The source branch is your new branch, and the target branch is `neulab/JobBench` `main` branch.
-Then PR should appears in [JobBench PRs](https://github.com/neulab/JobBench/pulls).
+The source branch is your new branch, and the target branch is `neulab/TheAgentCompany` `main` branch.
+Then PR should appears in [TheAgentCompany PRs](https://github.com/neulab/TheAgentCompany/pulls).

-Then JobBench team will review your code.
+Then The Agent Company team will review your code.

 ## PR Rules